 Tube Ref No. Description Where Used Part No.

 Extreme Grease Propeller shaft 8M0071842

-95 2-4-C with PTFE Propeller shaft 92-802859A 1
+95 🗇 2-4-C with PTFE Propeller shaft 92-802859A 1

-7. Install front thrust washer, propeller, rear thrust hub, and propeller nut onto the shaft.

-8. Place a block of wood between the gearcase and the propeller and tighten the propeller nut.
+- Install the front thrust washer, propeller, rear thrust hub, and propeller nut onto the shaft. - 8.
+Place a block of wood between the gearcase and the propeller.
+Tighten the propeller nut.
 Secure the propeller nut to the shaft with a cotter pin.